Rezix93/myStuff/Advanced Cloud final project/README2.md

  ```bash
 sudo /opt/mysqlcluster/home/mysqlc/bin/ndb_mgm -e show
 ```
-It is finished when you see:‌ 111104 12:03:12 [Note] NDB Binlog: ndb tables writable
+It is finished when you see:‌ NDB Binlog: ndb tables writable